*For all fellowship training verification please email Neurology-Verify@cuanschutz.edu

 Vascular Neurology (ACGME accredited)

-The neurology clinical enterprise includes over 35,000 outpatient visits and over 1,900 annual admissions at UCH, as well as an additional 8,500 outpatient visits at Denver Health and the VA.
-UCH is the region- leading center in many complex subspecialty areas, including epilepsy monitoring/epilepsy surgery and deep brain stimulation (DBS).
+The Neurology clinical enterprise includes over 41,000 outpatient visits and ~2,500 annual admissions at UCH, as well as an additional ~10,000 outpatient visits at Denver Health and the VA.
+UCH is the region-leading center in many complex subspecialty areas, including epilepsy monitoring/epilepsy surgery and deep brain stimulation (DBS).
 UCH and Children’s Hospital both have the highest designations available as Epilepsy Centers with Epilepsy Monitoring Units (NAEC Level 4).
 UCH is a designated Comprehensive Stroke Center by the American Heart Association/American Stroke Association (the highest level available).
-We are also a national MS Society Collaborative Research Center and a Pediatric MS Center, a Huntington Disease Center of Excellence, and a Muscular Dystrophy Association Clinic.
-Both the Department and the Division of Pediatric Neurology are ranked among the “top 50” departments (#13 Pediatric Neurology, #30 Adult Neurology) nationally by U.S. News & World Report.
-In 2018-19, the Department also consistently ranks in the top 35 Departments nationally in NIH research support, and is also one of the nation’s biggest recipients of grant funding among neurology departments by the federal Patient-Centered Outcome Research Institute (PCORI).
-Our clinical trials group is one of the largest in the School of Medicine (only behind Medicine and Pediatrics) and typically has nearly 150 ongoing clinical trials, encompassing research in virtually all aspects of neurological disease.
+We are also a national MS Society Collaborative Research Center and a Pediatric MS Center, a Huntington Disease Center of Excellence, a Parkinson’s Disease Center of Excellence, and a Muscular Dystrophy Association Clinic.
+Both the Department and the Division of Pediatric Neurology were ranked among the “top 50” departments (#10 Pediatric Neurology, #39 Adult Neurology) nationally in 2020-21 by U.S. News & World Report.
+The Department also has $7 million in annual NIH research support and $25 million in overall research support, and remains one of the nation’s best funded Neurology Departments by the federal Patient-Centered Outcome Research Institute (PCORI).
+Our clinical trials group is one of the largest in the School of Medicine and currently has ~300 ongoing clinical trials, encompassing research in virtually all aspects of neurological disease.